 Schedule: Open Sunday 9am- 3pm

 Paris flea markets: Marche aux puces- St Ouen et Porte de Vanves

 With more than 2500 stalls grouped together in 15 different market spaces, covering 7 hectares, you can easily spend a whole day exploring this unique market.
-If you want to experience the market in its entirety, you will experience its changing and evolving nature as you walk around; from the rough-around-the-edges markets filled with tat, but where you can find some hidden gems if you’re prepared to dig around piles of random TV remote controls, broken sunglasses and your great aunt Jeans 80’sdisco wardrobe, to a world of upmarket antique stalls of prized ancient objects creating an almost museum type of ambiance.
-This market, the biggest flea market in Europe is certainly a far cry from the picturesque picnic-by-the-Eiffel-tower touristy Paris, but it can be hugely fun and you are guaranteed to leave with some interesting and unique finds!
+If you want to experience the market in its entirety, you will experience its changing and evolving nature as you walk around.
+You’ll find some rough-around-the-edges stalls where you can find some hidden gems!
+You’ll also find a world of upmarket antique stalls of prized ancient objects creating an almost museum type of ambiance.
+This market is the biggest in Europe!
+It’s certainly a far cry from the touristy side of Paris, but it can be hugely fun and you are guaranteed to leave with some interesting and unique finds!